krishnakishored/docker-trailers/docker-notes.md

     - Connect to one or multiple containers at once
     - Not subject to commit, save, or exportcommands
     - By default they only have a unique ID but you can assign name - 'named volume'
+    - you can tear down the containers and volumes by running `$ docker-compose down -v`

 * Bind Mounting
     - Maps a host file or directory to a container file or directory